 To learn more about the ins and outs of buying and selling houses, check out my best-selling book: How to Buy a House: What Everyone Should Know Before They Buy or Sell a Home.
 It is available on Amazon as an eBook and paperback.

-How will the new tax reform laws affect real estate investors?
+How will the new tax code reform laws affect real estate investors?

 The new tax laws aren’t doing any favors for homeowners, but the same cannot be said for real estate investors.
 The tax bills in the House and Senate are very business friendly.
 Right now, real estate investors pay much of their taxes as ordinary income.
 The highest tax bracket is 39.6% (which will also likely change), so on rental and flip income, most investors pay high tax rates based on how much income they make.